 Address: Ul. od Tabakarije 29, 20000, Dubrovnik, Croatia

 One of the best things to do in Dubrovnik is to visit the iconic Lovrijenac Fortress, also known as the Lawrence Fortress, near the Old Town.
-This imposing fort stands 37 meters above sea level and offers magnificent views of the Adriatic Sea and the city itself.
+This imposing fort stands 37 meters above sea level and offers magnificent views of the Adriatic Sea and the city.
 The fortress, which dates back to the 11th century, was built by local warlord Miho Pracat and is one of the most impressive Dubrovnik attractions.

 Initially, the Venetians tried to build a fort in the same spot as Lovrijenac in the 11th century but failed.
-Had they succeeded, it would have been under their power, but they were too late getting there with their supplies.
+Had they succeeded, it would have been under their power, but they were too late getting their supplies.
 Visitors to the fortress can explore its tunnels, lookouts, and stairways that soldiers used during wartime.

 See Related: Best Warm Winter Destinations in Europe